KarloFunke/spanpaper/README.md

 Replace `your_input_image.whatever_format_you_have` with the path to your wallpaper.
 The generated wallpaper will be saved as `output_image_path.png`.

-To apply the wallpaper:
+### Applying the wallpaper

+**GNOME:**
 1. Open GNOME Tweaks
 2. Go to Appearance > Background
 3. Set the image to the generated wallpaper
 4. Set Adjustment to **Spanned**

+**KDE Plasma:**
+1. Open System Settings > Desktop
+2. Set the wallpaper to the generated image
+3. Choose **Wallpaper Style: Span Across All Displays** (or similar, depending on your version)

+**XFCE:**
+1. Right-click the desktop and choose **Desktop Settings**
+2. Select the generated wallpaper
+3. Set the style to **Span**

 ⚠️⚠️⚠️ IMPORTANT: In "Displays" settings, all monitor bottoms should be aligned!
 Even if a monitor is physically higher, leave them aligned in the OS.
 Why?
-Because where the mouse lands is quite cursed anyway — may as well go full cursed and the wallpaper wont work anymore if not bottom aligned.
+Because where the mouse lands is quite cursed anyway — may as well go full cursed.
+Also, the wallpaper won’t line up correctly if they are not bottom-aligned.

 ## Example